Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Results

 The power spectra of the irradiance errors with respect to the 4096 spp target (as in Figure \ref{dif_fields}f and \ref{dir_fields}f) increase approximately uniformly over all wave numbers when the sampling budget decreases (as in Figure \ref{spectra}d-f).
 Denoising reduces the error at small spatial scales, while the error at larger scales mostly remains.
 The contribution of these errors at larger scales (L $\ge$ O(1 km)) to the total variance is negligible, however.
 At small scales (L $\le$ O(1 km)), the spectral energy is reduced below the 128 spp reference for diffuse irradiance (Figure \ref{spectra}e), but not for direct irradiance (Figure \ref{spectra}d).
 This corroborates our earlier results, showing that denoising is more efficient for diffuse than for direct irradiance.

 In theory, the runtime increases linearly with the number of samples.
-However, in our simulations, 128 and 4 spp are on average only 11 and 1.5 times slower than 1 spp (Table \ref{table_ssim}), because the GPU is not used optimally for low sampling budgets.
+However, the runtimes of the 128 spp (5.02 s) and 8 spp (0.79 s) and 4 spp (0.64 s) simulations are on average only about 11, 1.8, and 1.5 times slower than the 1 spp (0.43 s) simulation, because the GPU is not used optimally for low sampling budgets.
 For higher resolutions, larger domains, or lower-performance GPUs, the GPU will be more fully utilized for low sampling budgets, enlarging the differences in runtimes and increasing the computational benefits of the denoising approach.
-If the GPU is used to its full extent, the runtime does indeed increase linearly (compare 4096 to 128 spp in Table \ref{table_ssim}).
+If the GPU is used to its full extent, the runtime does indeed increase linearly: 4096 spp takes 160.1 s, about 32 times more than 128 spp.